tompston/fiber_server/README.md

-# Gofiber REST API example with SQLC
+# Gofiber REST API example with SQLC, JWT, Pagitation and User Registration

-- Two api endpoints -> user + post.
+- Two api endpoints -> user + post

+- User registration with hashed passwords + JWT cookies on login

 - Working pagitation with url query params + limit - offset

 - Endpoints documentend in Postman.

-- Validation for the sent json objects.
+- Pluggable validation for the sent json objects.

 - Predefined responses
-- User registration with hashed passwords + JWT cookies on login

 ## How to run